jruydemir/recipes/dumplings/spam_musubi.md

 Preparation
 ===========
 ##### Rice
-1. Rince the rice until the water is clear.
+1. Rinse the rice until the water is clear.
 Allow to soak for 20 minutes.
 Cook rice in rice cooker.
 2. Combine the rice vinegar, sugar and salt in a small bowl and heat in the microwave on high for 30 to 45 seconds.
 Add the vinegar mixture, and furikake to the rice.
 Fold thoroughly to combine and coat each grain of rice with the mixture.
 Allow to cool to room temperature before using to form musubi.

 ##### Musubi
 1. Slice the SPAM into about 10 slices and put in a Ziplock bag.
-Rince out the can an keep it.
+Rinse out the can an keep it.
 2. Mix oyster sauce, soy sauce and sugar until sugar is dissolved and add to the bag with the SPAM.
 Marinate for 15-30 minutes.
 You can move on to the tamagoyaki while waiting.
 3. Drain off marinade and fry SPAM on each side over medium heat until slightly crispy or until desired doneness.
 Some people like to glaze the SPAM with the marinade/sauce AFTER frying, either way tastes great!